-Growing up, my sister, Lea Davison, and I fell in love with the outdoors at an early age.
+My sister, Lea Davison, and I fell in love with the outdoors at an early age.
 Raised in a small town in Vermont, we skied, ran, and rode any chance we could get.
-This passion soon led to competition, and as juniors, we were competing in mountain bike events across the United States.
+This passion soon led to competition.
+As juniors, we were competing in mountain bike events across the United States.

 In all our racing experiences from the NORBA (National Off-Road Bicycle Association) series to the UCI Junior World Championships, there was one constant.
 There were few girls on the start line.
 It was on a start line, we met co-founder, Angela Irvine, who shared the same sentiments.
 The sport of cycling lacked a new female generation, and women lacked the confidence to compete and race mountain bikes.
 These observations were the catalyst for a solution.

 In 2007, the solution became the creation of Little Bellas.
-The solution would be focused on kids ages 7-16, but it would also be girls-only.
+The solution would be focused on girls ages 7-16.
 We felt the status quo of sports at that time created an environment where teenage self-esteem tends to decrease in girls and increase in boys.
 We needed an environment where support and respect were keystone values.
 A community of all women set the tone for encouraging participation.
 Following suit, the inaugural program consisted of twelve Sunday sessions led by female mentors.
 We realized early-on that an empowering environment consisted of mentors not coaches, instructors, or counselors.
 This was not to be solely a skills-based program.
 Little Bellas would encompass confidence building by empower young girls through sport.
 It would promote food and nutrition as a source of fuel.
 It would be centered on fun, and it would, of course, encourage skill development on and off the bike.